 How to Plant

 Propagate from seed, nursery stock or from rooted cuttings.
 If you choose to grow oregano from seeds, which are slow to germinate, sow indoors 8-10 weeks before the last frost.
-Set the seedlings in the garden after all danger from frost has passed (see How to Plant Seedlings in the Garden).
+Set the seedlings in the garden after all danger from frost has passed (see our article How to Plant Seedlings in the Garden to learn more).
 Space plants 1-2 feet apart in beds or rows.
 If high humidity levels are a problem in your planting area, it is best to space plants further apart to encourage good air circulation.

 Tip: To encourage longevity, cut oregano back almost to the ground at the end of the planting season.